-Phytophthora species may also disperse over long distances in rivers and streams with propagules having been detected up to 1-20 kilometers downstream from probable inoculum sources (Davidson et al. 2005; Sutton et al. 2009; Reeser et al. 2011).
+Phytophthora species may disperse over long distances in rivers and streams with propagules having been detected from one to 20 kilometres downstream from probable inoculum sources (Davidson et al. 2005; Sutton et al. 2009; Reeser et al. 2011).

 Rain and wind